jonashackt/spring-boot-vuejs/README.md

 With this configuration in place, the webpack dev-server uses the [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware), which is a really handy component, to proxy all frontend-requests from http://localhost:8080 --> http://localhost:8088 - incl.
 Changing the Origin accordingly.

-This is used in the [frontend/build/dev-server.js](https://github.com/jonashackt/spring-boot-vuejs/blob/master/frontend/build/dev-server.js) to configure the proxyMiddleware (you don´t need to change something here!):
+This is used in the [frontend/build/dev-server.js](https://github.com/jonashackt/spring-boot-vuejs/blob/master/frontend/build/dev-server.js) to configure the proxyMiddleware (you don't need to change something here!):

 ```js
 // proxy api requests